Tracing sewing patterns is my least favorite sewing task. There, I said it.

 Tracing table: I have a glass-top desk and work site light that work sublimely.
 Check out my sewing room tour for all the details.
 In the past I’ve taped patterns and tracing paper to a big window, and I’ve also traced on my kitchen counter top.
 (Related: There are lots of decent light box options out there, should you be interested.)

-Weights: Hold your pattern and tracing paper in place.
-I also use weights to keep my tracing paper roll from rolling off the table.
+Pattern Weights: Hold your pattern and tracing paper in place.
+I also use pattern weights to keep my tracing paper roll from rolling off the table.

 Craft knife: I employ an X-acto for cutting out the traced pattern pieces.